-The Anchor & Hope
+The breakfast Martini at The Anchor & Hope

-Preti was working in the bar of Duke’s hotel just off St James’s Street in the early 1950s when he created the drink for the first time, especially for Fleming.
-He was so impressed with the cocktail that he included it in a book he wrote shortly after: Casino Royale, the first Bond novel.
-In the book, Bond explains to a barman how to make it, saying: “Three measures of Gordon's (gin), one of vodka, half a measure of Kina Lillet (now called Lillet Blanc).
+Preti was working in the bar of Duke’s hotel just off St James’s Street in the early 1950s when he created the drink for the first time, especially for author Ian Fleming.
+Whereupon Fleming was so impressed with the cocktail's suave cred that he wrote it into Casino Royale.
+In the first Bond novel, 007 explains to a barman how to make it: “Three measures of Gordon's (gin), one of vodka, half a measure of Kina Lillet (now called Lillet Blanc).
 Shake it very well until it's ice-cold, then add a large thin slice of lemon peel.
 Got it?".

-Mr. Fogg's Gin Parlour
+The Montgomery Martini at Mr. Fogg's Gin Parlour

 Said to be Hemingway's favourite version of a martini, the Montgomery's mostly a glass of gin with a vanishingly-brief touch of vermouth.
 Sink back into a claw-footed chaise longue and enjoy Tanqueray gin, Noilly Prat vermouth and orange bitters in a ratio named after Field Marshall Montgomery -- who would engage the enemy with a 15:1 advantage for his troops.Deliveroo now from Covent Garden